opf/openproject/docs/user-guide/projects/README.md

 Click on the **Modules** icon with the dots in the header navigation.
 These are the project overarching modules in OpenProject.![overarching-modules](overarching-modules.png)

 Select **Work packages** from the drop down menu.
-Now, you will see all work packages in the projects where you have the required [permissions](../..//system-admin-guide/users-permissions/roles-permissions/).
+Now, you will see all work packages in the projects for which you have the required [permissions](../..//system-admin-guide/users-permissions/roles-permissions/).

+In this project overarching list, you can search, filter, group by, sort, highlight and save views the same way as in the [work package list](../../work-packages/work-package-table-configuration) in each project.

-You can group by project by clicking in the header of the work package list next to project and select Group by.
+You can group by project by clicking in the header of the work package list next to project and select **Group by**.
+Collapsing the groups will allow you an **overview of the projects' aggregated milestones** as described [here](../../user-guide/work-packages/work-package-table-configuration/#aggregation-by-project).

 ![project-overarching-report](project-overarching-report.gif)

-In the project overarching list, you can search, filter, group by, sort, highlight and save views the same way as in the project specific work package list.